 This is where manufacturing differs from every other sector covered by the NIS2 directive.

 The average industrial control system has a lifecycle of 15 to 25 years.
 PLCs commissioned in 2008 are still running production lines in 2026.
 Many run unsupported operating systems (Windows CE, Windows 7, even XP for HMI panels).
 The industrial protocols they speak (Modbus, DNP3, legacy OPC) have no built-in authentication.
 They were engineered for reliability and determinism, not against modern cyber threats.
+The ransomware surge in manufacturing, a 56% increase year-on-year in 2025 per Check Point, is not happening because factories are careless.
+It is happening because the installed base was never built to defend itself, and the cost of disruption makes manufacturers attractive ransom targets.

 The situation is worse for HMI panels running Windows XP or Windows CE, where no patch exists at all.
 Microsoft stopped issuing security updates for Windows XP in 2014.
 The HMI vendor may have certified their software against that specific OS version and will not support an upgrade.
-The plant is left with a known, unresolvable vulnerability on a networked system – and a NIS2 obligation to manage risk on it.
+The plant is left with a known, unresolvable vulnerability on a networked system, and a NIS2 obligation to manage risk on it.

-This is the paradox: the directive requires you to address risk on assets that the industry’s primary risk-management tool – patching – cannot touch.
+This is the patching paradox: the directive requires you to address risk on assets that the industry’s primary risk-management tool cannot touch.

 IEC 62443 resolves this explicitly, and the NIS2 directive’s risk-based language accepts the resolution: compensating controls.
 When you cannot eliminate a vulnerability at the asset level, you contain it at the network level.
 Isolate the unpatched PLC behind an industrial firewall.
-Apply virtual patching – a rule at the network boundary that blocks traffic patterns known to exploit the vulnerability, without touching the controller itself.
+Apply virtual patching, a rule at the network boundary that blocks traffic patterns known to exploit the vulnerability, without touching the controller itself.
 Enforce application whitelisting so only known-good processes can execute on the HMI.
 Use passive anomaly detection that monitors OT traffic without sending packets that could disrupt deterministic control loops.

 Done properly, compensating controls do not just neutralise individual vulnerabilities.
 They produce something more important: an architectural layer between your fragile legacy assets and everything else on the network.
 That layer is also the foundation of real OT visibility – which is where the compliance story and the operational modernisation story start to converge.